gxf1212/notes/research/Common-tools.md

 and VMD and CHARMM FF?
 I don't feel too much to say since they are just responsible for running MD (refer to pmemd as Amber)... so just put (common/fundamental) debug experiences here (no system-specific debug?...).

+Maybe copying some fundamentals of NAMD (file format) from FYP-notes.

 ## FF and MD engine

+This part is about general MD and comparison between them

 - [AMBER、GROMOS、OPLS、CHARMM最新版本的GROMACS力场包 - 分子模拟 (Molecular Modeling) - 计算化学公社](http://bbs.keinsci.com/thread-15094-1-1.html)